-Valmont Industries, Inc. (NYSE:VMI), which is in the construction business, and is based in United States, saw a double-digit share price rise of over 10% in the past couple of months on the NYSE.
+While Valmont Industries, Inc. (NYSE:VMI) might not be the most widely known stock at the moment, it saw a significant share price rise of over 20% in the past couple of months on the NYSE.
 As a mid-cap stock with high coverage by analysts, you could assume any recent changes in the company’s outlook is already priced into the stock.
-However, what if the stock is still a bargain?
-Let’s examine Valmont Industries’s valuation and outlook in more detail to determine if there’s still a bargain opportunity.
+However, could the stock still be trading at a relatively cheap price?
+Let’s take a look at Valmont Industries’s outlook and value based on the most recent financial data to see if the opportunity still exists.

 What this means for you: